tomas-bzdusek/research-website/content/achievements/non-abelian-band-topology.md

 ---
-title: Key scientific achievements
+# title: Key scientific achievements

 # View.
 #   1 = List
 #   2 = Compact
 #   3 = Card
-view: 1
+view: 3
-columns: 1

 # Order that this section appears on the page.
 weight: 10